Artanemus/FES_FireEquimentServices/README.md

 Manage Customers, HR, HR-Staff, sites and stations, link customers to sites, create survey orders, create inspection orders.

 Manage equipment and there life cycle.

+Not planning to do accounts.

 Future code for this site is ...
-1. Technicians remote inpection report (entered on site) (IP)
+1. Technicians remote inspection application (enter data on site via TCP/IP)
-2. Some adminstration apps - written in C++ or pascal for Embarcadero RAD.
+2. Adminstration apps - written in C++ or pascal for Embarcadero RAD.

 ERStudio holds the database design for MSSQL EXPRESS dbo.FES database.
 (SQL build scripts may appear in this folder.)